lambda-music/lambda-music/docs/compilation.md

 # How to Compile Lambda Music Sequencer #
-Lamu is developed by Eclipse.
-The `workspace` directory in the repository is an
-workspace directory of Eclipse.
+Lambda Music Sequencer (hereinafter abbreviated as Lamu) is developed by Eclipse.
+The `workspace` directory in the repository is an  workspace directory of Eclipse.
 In most time, opening the workspace directory by Eclipse should compile the entire project automatically and can be executed on Eclipse.
 It is suffice for writing code and testing the code.

 The executable JAR file can  be built by ANT build file on `build` directory.